Tennis scoring system: Description

 In standard play, scoring beyond a "deuce" score, in which the players have scored three points each, requires that one player must get two points ahead in order to win the game.
-This type of tennis scoring is known as "advantage scoring" (or "ads").
-The side which wins the next point after deuce is said to have the advantage.
+This type of tennis scoring is known as "advantage scoring" (or "adv").
+The side that wins the next point after deuce is said to have the advantage.
 If they lose the next point, the score is again deuce, since the score is tied.
 If the side with the advantage wins the next point, that side has won the game, since they have a lead of two points.
 When the server is the player with the advantage, the score may be called as "advantage in".
 When the server's opponent has the advantage, the score may be called as "advantage out".
 These phrases are sometimes shortened to "ad in" or "van in" (or "my ad") and "ad out" (or "your ad").
-Alternatively, the players' names are used: in professional tournaments the umpire announces the score in this format (e.g., "advantage Nadal" or "advantage Williams").
+Alternatively, the players' names can be used: in professional tournaments, the umpire announces the score in this format (e.g., "advantage Nadal" or "advantage Williams").

-In the USTA rule book (but not the ITF rules), there is the following comment: "'Zero,' 'one,' 'two,' and 'three,' may be substituted for 'Love', '15', '30', and '40.'
+In the USTA rule book (but not the ITF rules), there is the following comment: "'Zero', 'one', 'two', and 'three' may be substituted for 'Love', '15', '30', and '40'.
 This is particularly appropriate for matches with an inexperienced player or in which one player does not understand English."

-For tie-breaks, the calls are simply the number of points won by each player: